Last updated on January 28, 2023 by Wandering our World

 Another must visit is the tiny island of Marathon which is ust off the coast of Zante.
 This islet has a beach that juts out into the sea and is surrounded on all sides by spectacular hues of blue.
 It’s a fantastic swimming and diving spot.

-For nature lovers spend a day at Zante’s Paralia Laganas – a popular beach for spotting loggerhead turtles.
-(Recommended: The Best Greek Islands for Couples).
+For nature lovers make sure you spend a day at Zante’s Paralia Laganas – it’s a popular beach for spotting loggerhead turtles!

 Corfu has its fair share of fantastic beaches too, but none as iconic – or arguably as pretty – as Zante’s Shipwreck Beach.

 InCorfu’s west coast you will find sandy beaches that stretch for miles, whilst the east coast has pebble beaches that are exceptionally pretty.
 In fact if you’re a fan of long beach walks, then Corfu may be the better choice for you.